katarinaavucic/BCB330_Ohnolog_Evolution/README.md

-# BCB330_Ohnolog_Evolution

-## Investigating Evolution of Ohnologs in Solanum lycopersicum through Protein and Gene Expression Data Analysis Using Protein Language Models
+# Exploring Ohnolog Differentiation in Plant Genomes: A Computational Analysis Using Protein Language Models (pLMs)

 ### Author:
 Katarina A. Vucic